A huge French market

 But in concrete terms, what is behind the term "B2B telecoms"?
 The various players in the sector can be divided into 4 main activities:

-• Connectivity (€4.7bn in 2018): provision of a fixed internet connection, via a fibre or copper link.
+• Connectivity (€4.7 billion in 2018): provision of a fixed Internet connection, via a fiber or copper link.

 • Fixed communications (€1.9bn): fixed telephony and related services.